MoveScope

 Start with the route category, not the dream outcome

-Still relevant for retirees or financially independent movers, but the planning work is about proving sustainability and matching the route to long-term residence goals.
+Worth checking when income is documented and portable, but the real work is proving sustainability and matching the route to long-term residence goals.

 Watchouts

-People underestimate how much tax structure and housing timing shape the move.
+People underestimate how much housing timing and tax structure shape the move.

-Portugal is easy to romanticize before you test healthcare setup, school fit, and paperwork pace against your actual life.
+Portugal is easy to romanticize before you stress-test healthcare, school, and paperwork setup against real life.

 Before you commit